-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Sources listed in the Questionable Category may be very untrustworthy and should be fact-checked on a per-article basis.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Founded in 2006, I Hate the Media is a blog that publishes news “to point out all the bias and the blindness.
 All the lies and the lunacy.
 All the fakes and the phonies.
 All the morons and the myopic.”
 There is a staff page provided that lists names of contributors, but not really any biographical information.
 An editor is not listed.

 Funded by / Ownership

 The website does not disclose ownership and Whois shows the domain is registered privately.
 I Hate the Media appears to be funded primarily through donations.

 Analysis / Bias